everzet/capifony/README.md

 	    |-- 20100509150741
 	    |-- 20100509145325
 	  |-- shared
-	    |-- cached-copy
 	    |-- log
-	    |-- pids
+	    |-- web
-	    |-- system
+	      |-- uploads

 The folders in the releases directory will be the actual deployed code, timestamped.
-The pids folder in the shared directory is only used for Rails applications, so you can ignore it completely.
-Capistrano symlinks your log directory from your app to the log directory in the shared folder so that it doesn’t get erased when you deploy a new version of your code.
+Capistrano symlinks your log & web/uploads directories from your app to the directories in the shared folder so that it doesn’t get erased when you deploy a new version of your code.

-This is an important step!
-Before you deploy the application for the first time, it’s really a good idea to scp your databases.yml file up to your server so you can set the proper credentials for your production server and keep it out of your repository.
-Make sure you put the databases.yml file into the shared/system directory, because we already have a task that will symlink it when each new code version is deployed.

 Now, to deploy your application for the first time, you can run:

 	cap deploy:cold

 This will deploy your application, create the db, models, forms, filters, and run all of your migrations.

+To configure database on production environment, run:

+	cap symfony:configure:database

 Now, whenever you need to deploy a new version of your code, you can just run: